 The widely available molded rubber hoof gloves (see image at right) are actually cool looking and quite durable.
 These hoof mitts are slip on.
 Once on, the wearer's hand is held in a fist at the bottom of the glove.
 The rubber will usually have some give, so it is usually possible for the pony to open its hand within the hoof glove (however it is hard to keep it that way due to the elastic nature of the rubber).
 Moreover, the rubber hoof gloves, when properly sized, fit snugly enough such that it is quite difficult for most ponies to remove them (provided the pony is wearing a hoof glove on each hand) without assistance.
 The molded rubber hoof gloves do not usually have any straps for tightening or attachment, instead relying on the elasticity of the rubber to prevent removal.
 However, wrist cuffs (locking or otherwise) can be placed over top of the gloves making it nearly impossible for the pony to remove them.

-If you prefer to have leather hoof mitts, Fury Fantasy is, to my knowledge, the only retailer that sells them.
-The Waterhole used to sell leather hoof gloves, but I can no longer find this item on their site (last checked: 2013-02-23).
+If you prefer to have leather hoof mitts, the only places that sell them (to my knowledge) are Fury Fantasy and The Waterhole.
 Alternatively, leather pony fist mitts can be made from puppy fist mitts via removing the "paw print" and addition of a metal horseshoe.
 This is exactly how I made my first pair, and I am reasonably satisfied with the result.
 Presumably, you could make further design adjustments to make the mitts more hoof-like (e.g. add in the details seen on the bottom of the molded rubber hoof mitts).